alex-fang0/Straights-Game/README.md

 If the play is legal, print:
 Player<x> plays <card>.
 and proceed to the next player.
 Otherwise, print:
-This is not a legal play.
->
-and do not proceed to the next player until a legal play is made.
+This is not a legal play.and do not proceed to the next player until a legal play is made.

 discard <card>
 If the player has no legal plays, discard the specified card from the player’s hand into the player’s discard pile.
 Again, assume that